Good job! We can do one more thing with our columns: rename them. Up till now, the column named

 id was always shown as

 id in the result.
-Now we can change it:
+Now we will change it:

 person.id AS person_id,